hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">
 </p>

-The IFC standard is the only data format we are aware of that is likely to persist and be supported for a 100 years or more, primarily due to its use by governments for public infrastructure (roads, drainage, other infrastructure) which is typically designed for similiar life spans.
+The IFC standard is the only data format we are aware of that is likely to persist and be supported for a 100 years or more, primarily due to its use by governments for public infrastructure (roads, drainage, other infrastructure) which is typically designed for life spans similiar to this farm.

 **Carbon-negative integrated greenhouse**